tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 SyntaxError wallet.png: Unexpected character (1:0)
 --------------------------------------------------

-this error occurs sometimes after adding new icon or updating existing one.
+the error occurs sometimes after adding new icon or updating existing one.

 **solution**